nandani3105/creative_website/README.md

 # creative_website

-#Food. - Restaurant Web Interface
+# Food. - Restaurant Web Interface

 A modern, animated, and fully responsive food website built using HTML, CSS, and JavaScript.
 This project showcases a restaurant-style UI with menu cards, reviews, and special team sections.
 Smooth scrolling and animations are powered by Locomotive Scroll and GSAP libraries.

-🚀 Features
+# 🚀Features
 🍕 Responsive multi-column menu section with hover animations

 💬 Dynamic customer review cards with animations